ControlledChaos/controlled-chaos-plugin/README.md

 * Option to hard crop the medium and/or large image sizes
 * Option to allow SVG uploads to the Media Library
+* Option to disable the Fancybox stylesheet to use your own.

 ### User Profiles